gt-big-data/gtpd-crawler/README.md

 ### Python Packages

-You also need the following Python packages:
+You also need a few Python packages:

-    pip install requests pymongo bs4
+    pip install -r requirements.txt

 ## Run the crawler